Piracy in the Atlantic World: The Whydah galley: slave ship to pirate ship

 Location of the Whydah Gally, which sank in 1717 off of Cape Cod.
 Red X marks the spot.

 Built in London in 1715, the Whydah Gally was a 300-ton galley originally commissioned for use in the slave trade.
 The Whydah left on her maiden voyage to the coast of Africa in 1716.
 After selling a cargo of slaves to in Jamaica, the Whydah was heading home to London with a new cargo of gold and silver when she was captured by Samuel Bellamy in 1717.
-In the spring of 1717, Bellamy and his crew sailed North with the intent to clean the ship, divide the spoils and determine the future of the crew.
+In the spring of 1717, Bellamy and his crew sailed North intending to clean the ship, divide the spoils, and determine the future of the crew.
 The Whydah was caught in a storm and capsized off the coast of Cape Cod.
 The Whydah was rediscovered in 1984 by Barry Clifford, a salvage diver and Cape Cod native.